ebysofyan/django-docker-starter/README.md

 3. Pipenv file with existing a few dependency like `django`, `drf`, `pylint`, `pylint_django`, and other

 ### How to run?
-If your operating system already installed with `docker` and `docker-compose`, you can execute this command `docker-compose up`
+If your operating system already installed with `docker` and `docker-compose`, you can execute this command</b>
+`docker-compose up`

 And .... waiting until docker finish to download the image.